algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Management/Weekly-Report/Weekly-Report-4.md

 The previously identified compatibility issues between Mac and Windows related to `strcpy` have been successfully closed.
 The team implemented a solution by changing `strcpy` to `sprintf` for improved compatibility.

-The deadline for the functional specification and assembly documentation is over.
+The deadline for the functional specification and assembly documentation are over.
 The team succeeded to deliver the [functional specification](https://github.com/algosup/2023-2024-project-3-virtual-processor-team-8/blob/main/Documents/Functional-Specification.md) on time.

 The review of the technical specification is currently in progress.
 The team is thoroughly examining the document to ensure accuracy, completeness, and alignment with project objectives.